The Answers You Need

 Q: I’m interested in joining BCIC, how can I get involved?

-A: At the beginning of the academic year, we encourage you to visit the BCIC table at the Student Activities Fair and sign up for our mailing list.
+A: At the beginning of the academic year, we encourage you to visit the BCIC table at the Student Involvement Fair and sign up for our mailing list.
 We use this mailing list to update our members on our meeting times and agendas.
 We also use it to share updates from recruiters on internship and job postings in the financial services industry.
-If you’re interested in joining BCIC at any point after the beginning-of-year Student Activities Fair, please contact
+If you are interested in joining BCIC at any point after the fall Student Involvement Fair, please contact email@example.com

 Q: Do I need to be in CSOM or have a prior background in investing to join BCIC?